Yannaner/HackPSU2025_BrainLab/README.md

 ## Challenges We Encountered ⚙️
 ![image](https://github.com/user-attachments/assets/3425e5a0-ac50-41dc-a37a-6196f42c00dd)

 Precision is paramount in analog learning.
 Even small voltage fluctuations introduced noise that could destabilize training.
 Implementing the **discrete contrastive learning rule** using real-world comparators and XOR logic required careful handling to ensure the system remained responsive without becoming unstable.

-Another challenge was ensuring real-time synchronization between the hardware and the frontend without introducing noticeable latency — something we solved through lightweight protocols and smart clocking.
+One challenge that we encountered was that we had to work with inconsistent equipments.
+Since we had a limited supplies of comparators and had to build a network with four resistor edges, each of which uses a comparator, we had to compensate by using different types of comparators with different pinout diagrams.
+This made it difficult to test for errors, especially when working with a fully-integrated network.

+Additionally, we had to compensate for a broken Arduino DUE, which we originally wanted to use for its onboard Digital to Analog convertors (DACs), by building out additional DAC circuits.

 ---

 ## Achievements We’re Proud Of 🥇

-- We successfully realized a **fully decentralized, physics-driven learning system**.
-- Achieved functional training using only **local voltage-based updates**, with no global cost function.
+- We are the first people to implement a fully decentralized, physics driven learning network on a cloud platform that allows anyone from anywhere to use
+- We built a physical learning network of four self-adjusting resistor edges that is able to learn without a processor
-- Built a web interface that allows non-experts to upload datasets, configure experiments, and visualize learning outcomes.
+- We built a web interface that allows non-experts to upload datasets, configure experiments, and visualize learning outcomes.
-- Demonstrated that the system is **robust to edge failures**, showing graceful degradation, not catastrophic collapse — an attribute inherited directly from the biological and mechanical learning systems we were inspired by.

 ---

 ## Insights 💡

-The project reaffirmed the power of **contrastive coupled learning** (Stern et al.) in real circuits.
-Local update rules, when physically realized, can induce global learning behavior that is resilient, scalable, and interpretable.

-We also observed that analog systems are naturally suited for **energy minimization**, suggesting that physical AI could be a natural fit for future edge devices and embedded intelligence, especially when energy efficiency is crucial.
+The project reaffirmed the potential of **physical learning networks** to be a viable and scalable solution to the growing demands of artificial intelligence.

 ---

 ## What’s Next 🚀

 We're currently working towards:
-- **Fabrication of custom ICs** to scale the network beyond breadboards.
-- Extending BrainLabs to **perform classification, regression, and allosteric tasks** as shown in the research literature.
-- Exploring desynchronous learning, non-equilibrium propagation, and other biologically-inspired rules, building directly on the latest advances in **physics-based learning machines**.
+- Extending Brain Labs to perform more complex machine learning tasks such as multi-class classification and regression.
+- Shifting Brain Labs from breadboard implementation to custom PCB and ultimately IC implementation for increased scalability.

 We envision BrainLabs as the foundation for **next-generation neuromorphic hardware** that is scalable, sustainable, and elegantly simple.